-Meet the First Class Series: Rugged military contractor sourced M35 24 oz vinyl/canvas truck tarps collide with $60.00 worth of imported solid steel and brass AustriAlpin Cobra quick release buckles used by Special Forces.
+Meet the First Class Series: Rugged US Military contractor sourced M35 22 oz vinyl/canvas truck tarpaulin collide with $60.00 worth of imported solid steel and brass AustriAlpin Cobra Quick Release buckles used by Special Forces.
 Each buckle is capable of holding up to 2,000 lbs.
 Yep, 4,000 lbs of load-bearing strong should keep things First Class.
-Each bag is as rugged as the materials they’re made from and can take anything you can throw at it.
+M35 Military truck tarpaulin vinyl/canvas is the same heavy duty tarpaulin used to protect US service members in theater today.
+It's thick, matte, rubbery feel makes for an incredibly durable bag material which with use over time starts to soften & wear nicely taking on a different patina and character.
+While it's tougher than the vast majority of tarp material used by other bag companies with enough beating, use and life it can eventually show signs of wear.
+Those wear marks are a badge of honor!
+It's military tough as hell for sure, but nothing's indestructible even though it may look it!
+The First Class is hand-crafted on the gritty west side of Chicago using industrial machines, threads, and techniques learned from disassembling vintage military bags.
 With reclaimed bicycle innertube trim provided by bicycle shops across the country, Defy also always tries to do our part to help the environment.
 15” laptops time share easily with Barker Black shoes or whatever else you want to throw in it.
 Solid steel swivel clips and hardware fly the finger to the incessant over use of flimsy plastic found on most bags.
 A First Class salute!
 The First Class is as tough as you are and truly looks and feels better with age as the material conforms to your body.
 First Class indeed.

 PROUDLY HAND-CRAFTED IN THE UNITED STATES.